Asymptotic expansions of Kummer hypergeometric functions for large values of the parameters: Introduction

 \section{Introduction}

-We derive asymptotic expansions of the Kummer functions $M(a,b,z)$ and $U(a,b+1,z)$ for large values of $a$ and $b$, with $z$ fixed.
-Special attention is required when $a\sim b$, in which case we derive expansions that are uniformly valid when the ratio $a/b$ approaches~1.
+Many asymptotic expansions of the Kummer functions (or confluent hypergeometric functions) $M(a,b,z)$ and $U(a,b,z)$ are available in the literature.
+With the results of this paper we fill a gap regarding the case of large positive parameters $a$ and $b$, with real or complex argument $z$ fixed or bounded.

-For details on the Kummer or confluent hypergeometric functions, we refer to \cite{Olde:2010:CHF}.
-For $b\to\infty$ and $a\ll b$ we can use the defining convergent power series given in \eqref{eq:appB01}, which has an asymptotic character.
-An asymptotic expansion in negative powers of $b$ can be found in Section~13.8(i) of \cite{Olde:2010:CHF}.
-In \cite[Chapter~10]{Temme:2015:AMI} several expansions of the Kummer functions for large $a$ or $b$ are considered.
+For $b\to\infty$, with $\vert z\vert \ll b$ and $a\ll b$, we can use the defining convergent power series given in \eqref{eq:appB01}, which has an asymptotic character.
+An asymptotic expansion in negative powers of $b$ can be found in \S13.8(i) of \cite{Olde:2010:CHF}, together with other asymptotic forms.
+We can also refer to \cite[Chapter~10]{Temme:2015:AMI}, where several expansions of the Kummer functions for large $a$ or $b$ are considered.
+Usually the available asymptotic relations are in terms of the argument $z$ in combination with one or both parameters.

-Applications of the confluent hypergeometric functions in mathematics and physics are reviewed in Sections~13.27 and 13.28 of \cite{Olde:2010:CHF}.
-These functions also arise in several applications in statistics.